fpv-iplab/EASG/easg-generation/GETTING_STARTED.md

 ### STTran
 This baseline builds on the original [STTran repository](https://github.com/yrcong/STTran).
 Please follow the instructions for requirements or other preparation.

+First, download the [Faster-RCNN checkpoint that is pre-trained on EASG](https://drive.google.com/file/d/1a4De-5kmQFm6kngGBRovnMlMygzI7fOl/view?usp=drive_link) and put it under `fasterRCNN/models/res101/easg`.
-To run the graph generation baseline using STTran, run the script:
+Then, run the graph generation baseline with STTran as follows:

 `python train_with_EASG.py -mode $MODE -data_path $DATAPATH`